NALTP/Rules/README.md

     - (a) Major league games will take place on Sunday nights.
     - (b) Minor league games will take place on Monday nights.
     - (c) Novice league games will take place on Wednesday nights.
+  - (4) Asynchronous games
+    - (a) Weeks 6 and 7 of the regular season will have no default game day or time, captains must schedule games in accordance with the following:
+      - (i) Week 6 must have an officially submitted date and time before the default date of week 2 games.
+The official date must be no later than the default date of week 3 games.
+      - (ii) Week 7 must have an officially submitted date and time before the default date of week 4 games.
+The official date must be no later than 72 hours following the default date of week 5 games.
-  - (4) At any point, both captains may agree to move a match to a date and/or time other than the one indicated by the schedule so long as it is within 72 hours of the default game time.
+  - (5) At any point, both captains may agree to move a match to a date and/or time other than the one indicated by the schedule so long as it is within 72 hours of the default game time.
 The CRC must be notified if this happens.
     - (a) Reschedules may be declined by the CRC at their discretion, especially in instances which place a match outside of the designated 72 hour period or that may delay free agency, playoffs, or anything else deemed important by the CRC.

 #### Section B - Settings